aneasystone/weekly-practice/library/topics/AIGC.md

 * [Wiseone](https://wiseone.io/) - Your AI-powered reading tool
 * [Webpilot](https://github.com/webpilot-ai/Webpilot) - a free, open-source "Copilot for web" that allows you to have free-form conversations with web pages
+* [GPT Crawler](https://github.com/BuilderIO/gpt-crawler) - Crawl a site to generate knowledge files to create your own custom GPT from a URL

 #### 音视频总结